slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *«El dorados» are never drawn in the map.'*

-And desperate opponents will risk anything in a fight.
+HINTS: on Desperate opponents will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Beware the fury of a patient man.' -- John Dryden*